shrn-kira/alx-low_level_programming/0x0E-structures_typedef/README.md

-readme file for the structures type def project
+This is the readme file for the 0x0E-structures_typedef directory